conan-io/docs/reference/tools.rst

     def run_in_windows_bash(conanfile, bashcmd, cwd=None, subsystem=None, msys_mingw=True, env=None)

-Runs an unix command inside a bash shell.
+Runs a UNIX command inside a bash shell.
 It requires to have "bash" in the path.
 Useful to build libraries using ``configure`` and ``make`` in Windows.
 Check :ref:`Windows subsytems <windows_subsystems>` section.

 You can customize the path of the bash executable using the environment variable ``CONAN_BASH_PATH`` or the :ref:`conan.conf<conan_conf>` ``bash_path``